 The University of British Columbia psychology professor relied on the assessments of 110 breeds by more than 200 professional dog obedience judges who scored breeds based on working/obedience tests.

-The dogs who learnt commands in less than five repetitions and obeyed them 95 per cent of the time got put into the ‘top dog’ category.
+The dogs who learnt commands in less than five repetitions and obeyed them 95 per cent of the time were put into the ‘top dog’ category.

 Here’s the list of the top 10, along with a breed description.